FitHanuSpecialSubject/GA-Application-Java/documents/complete-manual.md

 # **3\.
 Module Specifications**

 ### **3.1 SMT (Stable Matching Theory)**
+A stable matching is a fundamental concept in mathematics, economics, and computer science that describes a particular way of pairing elements from two distinct sets based on their individual preferences.
+In essence, it is a matching of participants where there is no incentive for any pair of individuals to break their assigned partnerships to form a new one.
+The core principle of a stable matching lies in the idea of avoiding "instability."
+An instability, often referred to as a blocking pair, occurs when two individuals who are not matched with each other would both prefer to be with each other than their current partners.
 #### **Types of Problems**

 - **MTM (Many-to-Many)**: Each individual (from two distinct sets) can have multiple matches.